Description And Comments

 Stake out a prime site for IllumiNations at least 2 hours ahead, and be prepared to defend it.
 We got a lakeside table at the Cantina de San Angel at 6:30 p.m. and had a great view of IllumiNations.
 Unfortunately, we had to put up with troops of people asking us to share our table and trying to wedge themselves between our table and the fence.

-La Hacienda de San Angel in Mexico and the Rose & Crown Pub in the United Kingdom also has lagoon-side seating.
+La Hacienda de San Angel in Mexico, the Rose & Crown Pub in the United Kingdom, and Spice Road Table (opens late 2013) also have lagoon-side seating.
 Because of a small wall, however, the view isn't quite as good as from the Cantina.
 If you want to combine dinner at either location with Illuminations, make a dinner reservation for about 1 hour and 15 minutes before showtime.
 Report a few minutes early for your seating and tell the host that you want a table outside where you can view IllumiNations during or after dinner.
 Our experience is that the staff will bend over backward to accommodate you.
 If you aren't able to obtain a table outside, eat inside, then hang out until showtime.
 When the lights dim, indicating the start of IllumiNations, you'll be allowed to join the diners to watch the show.

 Because most guests run for the exits after a presentation, and because islands in the southern (The American Adventure) half of the lagoon block the view from some places, the most popular spectator positions are along the northern waterfront from Norway and Mexico on around to Canada and the United Kingdom.
 Although the northern half of the lagoon unquestionably offers excellent viewing, it's usually necessary to claim a spot 60-100 minutes before IllumiNations begins.
 For those who are late finishing dinner or don't want to spend an hour or more standing by a rail, here are some good viewing spots along the southern perimeter (moving counterclockwise from the United Kingdom to Germany) that often go unnoticed until 10-30 minutes before showtime: